bashdot/bashdot/README.md

     echo 'set -o vi' > default/env
     ```

-    Note, bashdot **prepends a dot, in front of the filename, to the linked file**.
+    Note, bashdot **prepends a dot**, in front of the filename, to the linked file.

     The above file **env** will be linked to **~/.env**.